liferay/liferay-docs/develop/tutorials/articles/audience-targeting/tracking-user-actions-with-audience-targeting.markdown

 newsletter by placing a transparent image in the newsletter.
 Whenever the image is viewed, the image makes a call to the tracking mechanism, which computes and stores the information.
 You'll learn more about the tracking mechanism and how to create one later.
-You'll also learn more about the transparent image, and how it communicates with the tracking mechanism later in this tutorial.
+You'll also learn more about the transparent image and how it communicates with the tracking mechanism later in this tutorial.

 Notice in the `populateContext` method above, a tracking URL `.../track` is created and a tracking image URL is injected into the `context` parameter.
-These will be used in the tracking mechanism that you'll create next.
+These are used in the tracking mechanism that you'll create next.

 Now that your tracking action's behavior is configured, you'll create the tracking mechanism.
 This can be done using a hook or servlet.
 For this tutorial, you'll learn about creating a tracking servlet.

-The first thing you'll need to do is create a separate Java class where all of your tracking logic is stored.
+The first thing you'll need to do is create a separate Java class where all your tracking logic is stored.
 In the `src/com/liferay/content/targeting/tracking/action/[TRACKING_ACTION_NAME]` directory, create a `[TRACKING_ACTION_NAME]ProcessorServlet` class.
 This class